lineageos4microg/docker-lineage-cicd/README.md

  * `/srv/mirror`, for the LineageOS mirror

-## Including MicroG and other packages
+## Including MicroG and other package pre-builts

 The microG and FDroid packages are not present in the LineageOS repositories, and must be provided through an XML in the `/home/user/manifests`.